 Lastly, consider accessibility, both for you and your mouse.
 To keep them healthy, you need to keep their cage clean.
 Mice prefer to live in clean spaces and don’t appreciate it when trying to burrow and encountering their own waste.
 A cage that is difficult to clean makes your daily job harder and less likely that you will continue at the rate that you should.

 The best mouse cages are those that give your mouse or mice plenty of space to exercise in, explore, and rest.
 They should feel totally safe and like they have a space for themselves.
-If you want them to mate, there are more considerations for how you should lay out the cage and the bedding and the accessories that you will need.
+If you want them to mate, there are more considerations for how you should lay out the cage, the bedding, and the accessories that you will need.

 If you are looking for a good cage that easily fits your mice and gives them a fun place in which to play and live, the Ferplast Favola Mouse Cage is the best choice.
 It comes with accessories that enhance your mouse’s habitat and gives you the accessibility that you need to make the cage easy to clean or take out your mice.

-It can be a challenge to navigate through the hundreds of choices and possibilities regarding the pet industry, but we hope that our reviews of the best mouse cages in 2021 have made this easier.
+It can be a challenge to navigate through the hundreds of choices and possibilities regarding the pet industry, but we hope that our reviews of the best mouse cages this year have made this easier.